Ask the eternal questions, but answer them as an individual.

 It would be difficult to find a human group (outside criminal gangs) that actually promotes crime, or directs people to abuse their parents.
 The claim that this ordinary set of tribal rules establishes ethical and moral behavior is nonsense.
 It does explain why fundamentalists (and Americans generally) cannot deal with complex issues that require thoughtful examination and tough decisions.

-It’s not that dozens of ethical and moral systems don’t exist, but American culture is about male domination, and a social hierarchy based on wealth and the unstable structure called capitalism, and on a religious system in which wealth and property are supreme.
-The Big Ten (Actually, The big Four) is a perfect fit.
-No empathy, compassion or spiritual conscience required.
-And – oh boy!
-Violence is the default response.
+It’s not that dozens of ethical and moral systems don’t exist in cultures worldwide, but American culture is about male domination – a social hierarchy based on wealth and the ruthless economics of capitalism – and on a religious system in which wealth and property are supreme.

-So, if you really want to know how to live, you’re on you’re own.
+So, if you really want to live a “conscientious life” in the U.S., you’re on you’re own.